pastahub/reset.py/README.md

 # reset.py
 A single instance reset macro that (hopefully) works for every os.
-(If you use Mac or Linux please tell me if this works by messaging me on discord @pasta#3635)
+(If you use Mac or Linux please tell me if this works by messaging me on discord @pasta#3635)<br/>
+Moves old worlds, resets render distance.
+Worlds you don't want to be moved do not need an underscore added to the start of their name

 ## Setup
 For all platforms keyboard is required.
 It can be installed with `pip3 install keyboard`.<br/>